-The Fund applies stewardship and exclusion criteria in relation to various activities.
+The Fund applies stewardship as well as an ESG integration approach and exclusion criteria in relation to various activities.
 Additional information can be found in the prospectus.

 The Fund considers the principal adverse impacts (PAIs) on sustainability factors mainly through stewardship.
 Information regarding the principal adverse impacts on sustainability factors can be found in the prospectus.